adjust/goem/README.md

 * packages

 Packages have a name and a branch.
-The name is the same as the one you would use for a 'go get <package>.
+The name is the same as the one you would use for a 'go get package'.
 The branch can be a branch, a commit hash or a tag.
 If branch is set to 'self', goem assumes you have your library *.go files in a subfolder with the same name as your project and symlinks this to the goem Gopath.
+Also you can use a relative or absolute path.
+This will also put a symlink to the goem Gopath.

 e.g.: